Redd on Salmon Street

 The Redd on Salmon Street is a "campus" for food businesses and event space in southeast Portland, Oregon's Buckman, in the United States.
 The $25 million project was started in September 2015 and completed in December 2018.

 In 2021, the space was featured on Top Chef: Portland.

-Meals 4 Heels is a tenant.
+Meals 4 Heels was a tenant.
 Kann Winter Village operated in the parking lot during the COVID-19 pandemic.